Clinical Research & Data, Safety & Efficacy, AMI Cardiogenic Shock

 Patients were treated with the Impella 2.5® or Impella CP® heart pump to determine whether standardized use of Impella in AMICS is associated with lower than predicted mortality rates, and whether timing of implantation or selecting patients based on predicted risk is meaningful.

 Dr. Schäfer speaks to the impact of support when patients were stratified according to low, intermediate, and high-risk; according to timing of Impella use (pre- or post-Impella); and according to the occurrence of cardiac arrest prior to support.
-With regard to the latter, he explains that a majority of AMICS patients supported with Impella in this paper had been resuscitated prior to arrival in the hospital, stating, “not surprisingly, patients with cardiac arrest prior to implementation of the device had worse outcome.”
+With regard to the latter, he explains that a majority of AMICS patients supported with Impella in this paper had been resuscitated prior to arrival in the hospital, stating, “not surprisingly, patients with cardiac arrest prior to implementation of the device had worse outcomes.”

 Dr. Schäfer also speaks to the multivariate analysis of 12-day and 30-day mortality, as well as differences in results and conclusions in this paper compared to another German paper by Schrage et al. He highlights that while his paper calculated each patient’s predicted risk individually, Schrage et al. used a matched pair analysis leading to differences in baseline patient characteristics and much sicker patients (lower left ventricular function at presentation and higher lactate levels) in Dr. Schäfer’s paper.